apache/pulsar/pip/PIP-345 Optimize finding message by timestamp.md

 # Alternatives

-An alternative is introducing a new configuration `enableSpeedUpSeekingByTimestamp` to broker.conf, if it set to `true`, the broker will calculate the `start`/`end` position based on the `LedgerInfo#timestamp` of the ledger, and pass them to `ManagedCursor#asyncFindNewestMatching` to speed-up the seeking by timestamp.
+An alternative is introducing a new configuration `enableSpeedUpFindingMessageByTimestamp` to broker.conf, if it set to `true`, the broker will calculate the `start`/`end` position based on the `LedgerInfo#timestamp` of the ledger, and pass them to `ManagedCursor#asyncFindNewestMatching` to speed-up the finding message by timestamp, so we don't need to change the `LedgerInfo`, deserialize `MessageMetadata` once broker received the message, and add additional logic to manage the `beginPublishTimestamp` and `endPublishTimestamp` of the ledger.

 But the `LedgerInfo#timestamp` is the broker's timestamp, it's not accurate, and it's not suitable for finding message by timestamp if clients' clocks are not synchronized with the broker's clock.